An Urban Refuge

 Erected by New York State Parks, Recreation and Historic Preservation.

 Location.
-42° 47.102′ N, 73° 40.819′ W. Marker is in Cohoes, New York, in Albany County.
-Marker is on Delaware Avenue, on the left when traveling north.
-Touch for map.
-Marker kiosk is in Peebles Island State Park.
+42° 47.102′ Touch for map.
 Marker is at or near this postal address: 10 Delaware Avenue, Cohoes NY 12047, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on March 24, 2018.
-This page originally submitted on March 24, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 38 times since then.
+It was originally submitted on March 24, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 74 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on March 24, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.